Bogdan2282/gulp-assembly/README.md

 This project represents a ready-made Gulp build for web projects.

 ## Installing npm
 To start, install npm (Node Package Manager) if it is not already installed on your computer. npm is used for managing project dependencies.
-You can install npm by downloading and installing Node.js.
+You can install npm by downloading and installing [Node js](https://nodejs.org/).

 ## Installing Packages
 To install all the packages, copy the command from packages.txt and paste it into the terminal.